oracle/node-oracledb/doc/api.md

   let pool;

   try {
-    pool = await oracledb.createPool({
+    // Typically a pool is created only when the application starts pool = await oracledb.createPool({
       user          : "hr",
       password      : mypw  // mypw contains the hr schema password connectString : "localhost/XEPDB1"
     });

+    // Typically there would be multiple pool.getConnection() / connection.close() calls
-    let connection;
+    // on a pool before the pool is closed. let connection;
     try {
       connection = await pool.getConnection();